iamshadmirza/TheNextBigWriter/css/How-do-i-use-absolute-position/How-do-i-use-absolute-position.md

-## Conclusion
+## Takeaways
-It's is best  not overuse absolute positioning because it can be pretty difficult to maneuver especially when  you are making your website responsive.
+We can place some elements where ever we want and choose what to be in front and back layer that would have been difficult or impossible to do with other methods,However it is recommended not to overuse **absolute** positioning because it can be pretty difficult to maneuver especially when  you are making your website responsive.